-ARIC V6 NCS has two stages.
-Stage 1 includes the full cognitive test battery.
+ARIC V7 NCS has two stages.
+Stage 1 includes the full cognitive test battery collected at the visit 7 exam.
 Stage 2 consists of informant interviews and is limited to only those participants who meet cognitive criteria for poor cognitive performance.
-Depending on informant availability, Stage 2 may be conducted at the visit 6 exam or (by telephone) shortly after the exam.
-A participant must attend visit 6 to be eligible to be selected to Stage 2.
+Stage 2 is conducted by telephone shortly after the exam.
+A participant must attend visit 7 to be eligible to be selected to Stage 2.

-Participants with a diagnosis of Dementia (Level 1) at visit 5 complete Block A of the cognitive battery but not Block B, and are exempt from selection to Stage 2.
+Participants with a diagnosis of Dementia (Level 1) at visits 5 or 6 complete Block A of the cognitive battery but not Block B, and are exempt from selection to Stage 2.
 Home and LTCF-based visits complete Block A only.
 See ARIC Manual 2, section 10 for a description of the neurocognitive testing blocks.

-Participants with a low score on the prorated MMSE at visit 6, defined as <21 if Caucasian or <19 if African American, complete both Block A and Block B. The prorated MMSE score is calculated as (30\number of correct questions on MMSE)/(30-number of questions refused).
+Participants with a low score on the prorated MMSE at visit 7, defined as <21 if Caucasian or <19 if African American, complete both Block A and Block B. The prorated MMSE score is calculated as (30\number of correct questions on MMSE)/(30-number of questions refused).